LincolnBryant/auspex/README.md

 print("job.wall_seconds=%s" % bs.walltime)
 ```

+*note*: If Auspex can't find something, it will simply return None.
+At best, Auspex only provides _hints_ about the scheduler system running underneath.
+Absence of evidence is not evidence of absence!

 Maybe?
 Hopefully?
 Alternatively just run `auspex.py` from a shell to get the default output.

 ## Examples